davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 ![Markdowm Image](https://raw.githubusercontent.com/dberger1989/dberger1989.github.io/master/assets/images/cantina.jpg)
 <figcaption class="caption" style="margin-top:-20px"><i>"You'll never find a more wretched hive of scum and villainy"</i><br><br></figcaption>

-In the experiment outlines above, the probability if seeing a weighted coin was 10%.
-Thus, although 21 heads out of 30 is a rare occurance when using a fair coin, we still needed to factor in that coins in general were only 10 percent likly to be weighted.
-To take this prior probabilty into consideration, we'll be using bayes theorem.
+In order to factor in this estimated prior probability of the coin being rigged, we need to use Bayes' theorem.

 ## Plugging in to Bayes